 This article was originally published on figure8productions.com on November 19, 2004.
 The documentary film by Jamie Morris has since been completed and is available for sale online.
 I strongly recommend reading Karl Greenfeld's books, including Speed Tribes, the subject of the interview below.

 Life in Japan is certainly not a constant whirl of sushi, sumo, and tea ceremonies, as many foreigners expect it to be.
-Everyday life is very different for the Japanese people and their overseas guests.
-How to define that life is the common problem faced by most cultural experts, with some coming close and others missing the mark completely.
+Everyday life is very different for Japanese people and their overseas guests.
+How to define that life is a problem faced by most cultural experts; some come close and others miss the mark completely.

 As the documentary comes closer to completion, the story of a section of Japan’s “folk devils” has evolved in our minds.
 Jamie Morris, the film’s director now on location in Japan, doesn’t judge the young people he is filming.
 The aim of the project is not to glamorize Japan’s seedy underbelly; nor is it to skip over what is genuinely interesting about Japan’s modern society.
 The aim of “Speed Tribes” is to tell a story about people at a particular point in time, living out their dreams to the best of their abilities.